-The Literacy and Numeracy Catch-up Premium gives schools additional funding from the Department for Education to support our Year 7 students who did not achieve at least the national expected level in reading and/or mathematics at the end of Key Stage 2.
-This year, any students who scored below 100 were considered to be below the standard needed for secondary transfer.
-The funding is used to provide literacy and numeracy support to enable students to ‘catch-up’ as quickly as possible in order to provide maximum opportunity to succeed at secondary school.
+The Literacy and Numeracy Catch-up Premium was intended to give schools additional funding from the Department for Education to support our Year 7 students who did not achieve at least the national expected level in reading and/or mathematics at the end of Key Stage 2.
+The funding was discontinued in 2020.

-The wider aims of the catch-up funding include:
+The wider aims of the catch-up funding was to:

 → To increase social mobility;